ga4gh/va-spec/docs/source/introduction.rst

    **Legend** A draft of a Variant Pathogenicity Statement Profile is created through the profiling process whereby elements needed to support the ClinVar data and ClinGen's implementation requirements.
 GKS Core_IM elements used in the profile are highlighted in BLUE.
 Examples of specializations are shown in RED in the zoomed Variant Pathogenicity Statement class, including definition of this Statement subclass itself, binding of *subject* and *object* attributes to specific Domain Entity classes, definition of a specific *qualifier* class to capture gene context, and definition and binding of the *predicate* attribute to a specific enumeration of permissible values.

-**Importantly**, a final VA Standard Profile is not established until the VA Team works with implementers and standards developers to align initial implementation models with foundational core models and principles (see `below <https://va-ga4gh.readthedocs.io/en/latest/introduction.html#establishing-and-evolving-va-standards>`_).
+**Importantly**, a final VA Standard Profile is not established until the VA Team works with implementers and standards developers to align initial implementation models with foundational core models and principles (see :ref:`below <establishing-and-evolving-va-standard>`).

 **5. VA Standard Profile JSON Schema** are the final, machine readable products of the VA modeling framework, intended for implementation in working data systems.
 They ``FORMALIZE`` the yaml-based Profile definitions, through automated transformation to JSON schema by `GKS Metaschema Processor <https://github.com/ga4gh/gks-metaschema>`_ tools.